Can You Use A Cash-Out Refinance To Buy A Second Home?

 Eligibility Requirements

-Lenders usually focus on four main qualification areas.
+Lenders usually focus on four main qualification areas when you use a cash-out refinance to help buy a second home.

 Credit Score